tinganho/balanced-storage/README.md

     }
 }
 ```
 Though, in this case having the method calls on the same scope is not quite useful.
 Since we unregister the event directly.
 It would be as good as not calling anything at all.
-But in order to pass the compiler checks we can also call the `sub` method in another method.
-The `sub` method is the `sub` annotated method, in this case the `unregister` method.
-And vice versa for the `add` method.
+But in order to pass the compiler checks we can also call a sub method in another method.

 ```typescript
 class View<M> {
     private description = 'This is the view of: ';